arelangi/adityarelangi.com/talks/2017/may/index.md

 ???

 - The arrival of SOA coincided with the dotcom era
-- SOA/Service Oriented Architecture
+- The theme of that era was 'Modularity', 'Modularity and Java'
-- We broke down the application components of our monolith into a collection of services that communicate with each other and these  services are often implemented in deployment monoliths and can belong to the same application.
+- With SOA we broke down the components of our monolith into a collection of services that communicate with each other and these  services were often deployed together.
-- The entire theme of that era was 'Modularity', 'Modularity and Java'
+- SOA also meant deploying multiple services as a monolith.
 - Instead of duplicating code we started writing libraries
-- Even though SOA was a step in the right direction, we didn't go far enough
+- Even though SOA was a step in the right direction, it didn't go far enough
 - What we ended up with is building something like this
 - A monolith, that wasn't really a monolith, but a monster
-- The problem with SOA is that they are often implemented in deployment monoliths.
 - Then came the time for my generation, the millenial generation to step up and define 2010s